-1. Use the "Who do you know?" handout at a Club Assembly.
-Allow time for people to fill it out (making it clear we're not leaving 'till everyone has some names written down) and then ask them to invite 10 of those people to a Rotary Information Hour (remember the 10:3:1 rule).
+1. Use the "Who do You Know?" handout at a Club Assembly.
+Actually allow time for people to fill it out (making it clear we're not leaving 'till everyone has some names written down) and then ask them to approach 10 of those people about Rotary (remember the 10:3:1 rule).